-2.3.
-Data Sets
+3.3.
+Data sets

 We used various administrative data sets, retrieved from Statistics Netherlands, to create a monthly panel.
-The data sets we used contain data of individuals, households and firms over the time period 2006-2014.
+The data sets we used contain data of individuals, households and firms over the time period 2006 to 2014.
 We selected displaced workers whose job was terminated due to bankruptcy between July 2007 and December 2011.
 Each individual employee was followed for eighteen months prior until thirty-six months after the actual or potential job displacement.
 The actual month of job displacement of a displaced worker is equivalent to the potential month of displacement of a matched non-displaced worker.
 In Appendix A, we provide additional information on the data construction and sample selections that were applied to create the appropriate sample of individual employees.

-2.4.
-Key Dependent Variables
+3.4.
+Key dependent variables

-The key dependent variables, which represent the four margins of adjustment, were operationalised as follows.
+The key dependent variables, which represent the four margins of adjustment, were operated as follows.
 Employment status was expressed as a zero-one indicator variable that equals one if the individual is employed.
 The natural logarithm of the hourly wage was constructed by taking the natural logarithm of the monthly contractual gross wage relative to the monthly number of contractual hours worked.
 The commuting distance was calculated by taking the absolute distance between the central business district (CBD) of the work municipality and the CBD of the neighbourhood of the home.
 Note that the hourly wage and commuting distance of workers are observed conditional on employment.
 Unfortunately, the commuting distance is not observed for workers if they were not in the job in December, as the work location is administered only in December.
-The number of observations that are missing for the model in which commuting distance is the dependent variable, can be observed by the comparison with the model on hourly wage.
-See Table D1 in Appendix D for the within change in the hourly wage and commuting distance for displaced and non-displaced workers.
-Moving home was expressed as an indicator variable and equals one if the household has relocated.
+The number of observations that are missing for the model in which commuting distance is the dependent variable, can be observed by the comparison with the model on hourly wage.11 See Table C.1 in Appendix C for the within change in the hourly wage and commuting distance for displaced and non-displaced workers.
+Home change was expressed as an indicator variable and equals one if the household has relocated.

-2.5.
-Independent Variables and Covariates
+3.5.
+Independent variables and covariates

-The set of key independent variables consists of variables that represent the treatment status, postdisplacement status and housing tenure.
+The set of key independent variables consists of variables that represent the treatment status, post-displacement status and housing state.
 The set of covariates consists of various demographic characteristics and job characteristics.
 All variables were expressed as zero-one indicator variables.

 The treatment status is time-constant and equals one for workers who have been displaced.
 The post-displacement status equals one if the month under observation is after the month of job displacement.
-To assess the time dimension of the displacement effects, the post-displacement variable was in some of the models replaced by fifty-five indicator variables.
-The indicator variables reflect the time gap in months of the period since job displacement and range from minus eighteen to plus thirty-six, respectively.
-An indicator variable equals one if the period since job displacement corresponds to the given time gap.
+To assess the time dimension of the displacement effects, the postdisplacement variable was in some of the models replaced by fiftyfive indicator variables.
+The indicator variables reflect the time gap in